 Simon Russell Beale, Ben Miles and Adam Godley.
 Image by Mark Douet

-The Lehman Trilogy by Stefano Massini, adapted by Ben Power – Lyttleton Theatre
+The Lehman Trilogy by Stefano Massini, adapted by Ben Power – National Theatre (Lyttleton), London

 Stefano Massini’s work about the origins of Lehman Brothers Bank is a domestic epic, and a remarkable evening of theatre.
 Over three and a half hours, three actors takes us from a clothing store founded in the 1840s in Montgomery, Alabama to the moment when a phone rings in Lehman Brothers Manhattan office on 13 October 2008, confirming bankruptcy.
 The role of Lehman’s in the 2008 financial crisis is well-known, but Massini’s play is about everything else – the 150 years of changing business practice leading to that point.
 It is rich and complex, full of drama and staged with sometimes breathtaking confidence.
 If any production can still justify all-male casting, it is this.